This article was updated in July 2022.

 Give the reader minimal work to do.
 Remember, readers are busy.
 If they have to dig around to find the date, time, or subject matter of your event, they just won’t do it.

 And why would they?
 No one has the time (or desire) to sift through random email invites to find the details that matter.
-Keep it simple and guide your reader to where you want them to go--your CTA!
+Keep it simple and guide your reader to where you want them to go--your event registration CTA!

 Think about how you read emails.
 How much do you care about invites from a stranger?
 How often do you even open email invites?

-It can be heartbreaking to spend a bunch of time writing an email just for no one to read it, but the reality is that people don’t care about how much work you put into your campaign--they care about what you can do for them.
+It can be heartbreaking to spend a bunch of time writing an outreach email just for no one to read it, but the reality is that people don’t care about how much work you put into your campaign--they care about what you can do for them.

 Don’t waste page space and don’t waste readers’ time.
 Do it well and your registration numbers will reflect your readers’ thanks.